Skip to main content

 })

-• Create glossaries: to create the top-level glossary container
+Create the top-level glossary container

 glossary = await client.call_tool("create_glossaries", {